Skip to main content Skip to main menu

 ENTR 5505: Funding the Entrepreneurial Venture

 Explores the options for financing an entrepreneurial venture.
-Covers aspects of venture finance, including angel investing, venture capital, private equity, debt, and IPO’s.
+Covers aspects of venture finance, including angel investing, venture capital, private equity, debt and IPOs.

 ENTR 5525: Managing the Entrepreneurial Venture